rabbitbin/Django/README.md

   <li>MySQL Workbrench</li>
 </ul>

-<h4>Set up</h4>
+  # Set up
-  # Create virtual environment up an running.
+  Create virtual environment up an running.
-  # Install Dependencies
+  Install Dependencies

 `pip install -r requirements.txt`
-  # I used MySQL Workbrench.
+  I used MySQL Workbrench.
 You will need to make changes to the setting.py file according to your database setting.
-  # You can create superuser for admin page.
+  You can create superuser for admin page.
-  # I have also a timezone setting to "CET" in setting.py
-  # Migrate the database
+  I have also a timezone setting to "CET" in setting.py Migrate the database

   `python manage.py migrate`